ljsinclair/featurebase-docs/docs/community/com-config/com-config-tls-mutual.md

+---
+title: Mutual TLS authentication
+layout: default
+parent: Community configuration
+grand_parent: Community
+---

-# Setup mutual TLS authentication
+# How do I setup mutual TLS authentication?

 Mutual TLS allows a client and server to cryptographically verify each other and establish an encrypted connection.